yatchoi/yatchoi.github.io/collections/_projects/airbnb-smart-lock.md

 gallery_limit: 3
 ---

-Airbnb integrates with a variety of smart locks for Hosts to be able to provide seamless and personalized check-in for their guests.
+Airbnb integrates with a variety of smart locks, enabling hosts to provide seamless, personalized check-ins for their guests.

-My involvement in this project started from the early R&D phases, rapidly building prototypes to demonstrate feasibility and garner organizational support.
+This project emerged from our team’s research within Airbnb’s R&D innovation lab, where I rapidly built prototypes to prove feasibility and rally organizational support.

-As the venture matured, I led the development of the pin code management system which generates codes for guests, synchronizes them with lock hardware, and manages the lifecycle throughout the reservation.
-I heavily contributed to the research and partnership with smart lock vendors, helping to design a generic system that adapts to a multitude of vendors.
-Our team holds a patent for this work.
+As the initiative matured, I led the development of the pin code management system, which generates codes for guests, syncs them with lock hardware, and manages their lifecycle throughout each reservation.
+I played a key role in researching and partnering with lock vendors, shaping a flexible system that adapts to vendor-specific quirks — like inconsistent APIs or hardware glitches — while designing it to handle reservation changes and user errors effectively.
+Our robust, adaptable system is recognized with a team-held patent.

-Through public launch and beyond, I helped prepare the team for launch readiness, ensuring stability, and rapidly resolving issues.
-Today more than 500k Airbnb reservations, and pin codes, have been served through this integration, and rapidly growing.
+Through the public launch and beyond, I ensured launch readiness, system stability, and swift issue resolution.
+Today, this integration has supported more than 500,000 Airbnb reservations and pin codes, with growth accelerating rapidly.
+This has lifted guest and host satisfaction while slashing customer support costs for Airbnb.